 Much like technical incidents, where you need as much verbose logging detail as possible to get to the bottom of an investigation, the same holds true for physical security.
 It’s important to keep detailed access logs, such as keys issued (and when they’re used), as well as visitors entering/exiting the premises.
 You also need to make some decisions on how long you will retain footage from video cameras.
 A common retention period is 90 days.
 All-access logs should be reviewed at least quarterly.

 Many organizations spend much of their time and money on technical protections to guard their most valuable assets and sensitive information.
-But all those layers of security can be nearly if someone can walk in your front door and plug a rogue device into your network without being noticed.
+But all those layers of security can be bypassed if someone can walk in your front door and plug a rogue device into your network without being noticed.
 A good physical security policy will make sure you have the appropriate controls deployed around your perimeter and throughout your office interior, as well as solid guidance around how to securely manage temporary employees and visitors.
 Finally, the policy will ensure you have the necessary logging information to investigate a physical security incident if needed.